zeek/package-manager/doc/package.rst

   script_dir = scripts
   plugin_dir = plugins

-For the above example, Bro and BroControl will load any plugins found in the installed package's :file:`plugins/` directory.
+For the above example, Zeek and BroControl will load any plugins found in the installed package's :file:`plugins/` directory.

 If the `plugin_dir` field is not present in :file:`bro-pkg.meta`, it defaults to a directory named :file:`build/` at the top-level of the package.
-This is the default location where Bro binary plugins get placed when building them from source code (see the `build_command field`_).
+This is the default location where Zeek binary plugins get placed when building them from source code (see the `build_command field`_).

-This field may also be set to the location of a tarfile that has a single top- level directory inside it containing the Bro plugin.
-The default CMake skeleton for Bro plugins produces such a tarfile located at :file:`build/<namespace>_<plugin>.tgz`.
+This field may also be set to the location of a tarfile that has a single top- level directory inside it containing the Zeek plugin.
+The default CMake skeleton for Zeek plugins produces such a tarfile located at :file:`build/<namespace>_<plugin>.tgz`.
 This is a good choice to use for packages that will be published to a wider audience as installing from this tarfile contains the minimal set of files needed for the plugin to work whereas